 The Director: Panhellenic Development works closely with the Council Trustee: Membership.
 They serve as the primary resource for the collegiate chapter vice presidents: Panhellenic, Delta Gamma Collegiate Panhellenic executive board officers, Membership team and Cabinet on Panhellenic-related issues.
-They provide publications, training, education and communication regarding Panhellenic matters to the Regional Panhellenic & Recruitment Specialists (RPRSs) and collegiate officers and attend National Panhellenic Conference events as requested by Council.
+They provide publications, training, education and communication to Panhellenic Support Specialists (PSS) and collegiate officers and attend National Panhellenic Conference events as requested by Council.

-Regional Panhellenic & Recruitment Specialist
+Regional Collegiate Recruitment Specialist

-The Regional Panhellenic & Recruitment Specialist (RPRS) is a member of your regional team and is the Panhellenic and recruitment expert for their assigned chapters.
-They are knowledgeable of the NPC Unanimous Agreements and serve as a regional resource for collegiate chapter vice presidents: Panhellenic, chapter Panhellenic advisers, and Regional Team members on Panhellenic-related issues.
-They handle campus-specific general Panhellenic communication (Panhellenic bylaw revisions, extension votes, Panhellenic recruitment rules revisions, local Panhellenic votes and campus documents).
+The Regional Collegiate Recruitment Specialist (RCRS) is a member of your regional team and is the recruitment expert for your region.
 They have received Fraternity training and are prepared to assist each collegiate chapter in reaching Quota and Total.
+The RCRS maintains a record of the current membership numbers for each chapter in their area and is the liaison between the chapter vp: membership and the Council Trustee: Membership.
 They are an excellent resource for new ideas and questions pertaining to all aspects of recruitment.